-MED 801 SYSTEMS & DISEASE II (REPRO/GI/PEDS) 13 CREDITS; 196 HRS
+MED 801 SYSTEMS & DISEASE II (REPRO/GI/PEDS)

-The Systems & Disease series of courses continue with a detailed review of pertinent human body structures and functions, as well as cell/tissue structure and function.
+The Systems & Disease series of courses begin with a detailed review of pertinent human body structures and functions as well as cell / tissue structure and function.
 This will be followed by the presentation of the individual systems in detail, including relevant pathology, physiology, pharmacology, clinical skills and clinical presentations of disease.
 All content will be integrated.
-Additionally, Clinical Correlate sessions will introduce students to the relationship between individual systems, pharmacology and clinical medicine, with emphasis on diagnostics, therapeutics and disease causation.
+Additionally, Clinical Correlate sessions will introduce students to the relationship between individual systems, pharmacology and clinical medicine with emphasis on diagnostics, therapeutics and disease causation.
 These sessions will include didactic instruction, group problem-solving exercises and critical appraisal of the primary literature.
-This course covers the reproductive and gastrointestinal systems, and pediatrics.
+This course covers the Reproductive and Gastrointestinal systems, and Pediatrics.
+(13 credits; 196 hrs.)

-MED 802 SYSTEMS & DISEASE III (CV/RESP/RENAL) 13 CREDITS; 199 HRS
+MED 802 SYSTEMS & DISEASE III (CV/RESP/RENAL)

 This course covers the cardiovascular, respiratory and renal systems, and follows the structure described in MED 801 - Systems & Disease II.
+(13 credits; 199 hrs.)